-- Adrenaclick is a single-use injectable device that delivers a fixed dose of epinephrine.
+Adrenaclick is a single-use injectable device that delivers a fixed dose of epinephrine.
 The auto-injector cannot be reused.
+Do not attempt to reuse Adrenaclick after the device has been activated.
 It is normal for most of the medicine to remain in the auto-injector after the dose is injected.
-The correct dose has been administered if you see the needle sticking out of the red tip. - A separate Adrenaclick Trainer is available.
+The correct dose has been administered if you see the needle sticking out of the red tip.

+- A separate Adrenaclick Trainer is available.
 The Adrenaclick Trainer has a beige color.
 The beige Adrenaclick Trainer contains no medicine and no needle.
-Practice with your Adrenaclick Trainer, but always carry your real Adrenaclick auto-injector in case of an allergic emergency. - Do not try to take the Adrenaclick auto-injector apart.
+Practice with your Adrenaclick Trainer, but always carry your real Adrenaclick auto-injector in case of an allergic emergency. - If you will be administering Adrenaclick to a young child, ask your healthcare provider to show you how to properly hold the leg in place while administering a dose. - Do not try to take the Adrenaclick auto-injector apart.